v4iv/theleakycauldronblog/README.md

     ```shell
     cd my-gatsby-site/
-    npm run develop
+    yarn develop
     ```

 3.  **Open the code and start customizing!**

     Your site is now running at http://localhost:8000!

-    Edit `src/pages/index.tsx` to see your site update in real-time!
+    Edit `src/pages` to see your site update in real-time!

 4.  **Learn more**